New method of bandlimited extrapolation: Angular Prolate Spheroidal Wave Functions

 The equation~\eqref{eq:PSWFs_EVP1} is also valid for all $t\in\field{R}$ and it defines the values of the PSWFs on the real line.
 The eigenvalues are all positive real numbers indexed in the decreasing order of their magnitude, $1>\lambda_0>\lambda_1>\ldots>\lambda_n>\ldots,$ such that $\lim_{n\to\infty}\lambda_n=0$ and the corresponding eigenfunctions are denoted by $\phi_n(t),\,\,n=0,1,\ldots$, respectively.
-The eigenfunctions form a complete orthogonal basis in $\fs{L}^2(-1,1)$.
+The eigenfunctions form a complete orthogonal basis in $\fs{L}^2(\Omega)$.
 On the real line, they form a complete orthonormal basis spanning the class of bandlimited functions in $\fs{L}^2(\field{R})$.
 The double orthogonality property of PSWFs is characterized by the following relations:

 where $\langle\cdot,\cdot\rangle$ stands for the inner product and $\delta_{mn}$ denotes the Kronecker delta.
-We enumerate some of the important properties of PSWFs for ready reference~\cite{S1983}: \begin{itemize} \item The eigenfunctions $\phi_n(t)$ satisfy the parity relation
+We enumerate some of the important properties of PSWFs for ready reference~\cite{ORX2013}: The eigenfunctions $\phi_n(t)$ satisfy the parity relation $\phi_n(-t) = (-1)^n\phi_n(t)$ and have exactly $n$ zeros in $\Omega$.
+The PSWFs also satisfy the eigenvalue problem